visionanddepiction/visionanddepiction.github.io/program.md

 - Persijn Broersen and Margit Lukacs - Vision & Fiction, Depiction & Deception; The Place of Image

-### 19:30 Conference dinner (not yet certain)
+### 19:30 Conference dinner

 ## Friday
-### 8:45-10:30 Knowing through making {#knowing}
+### 8:45-10:30 Colour and light {#colour}
-- Analogies: When I Draw a Song for a Film - [Dejan Grba](https://dejangrba.org/dejan-grba/en/index.php)
-- Depicting Truth through Deceit: the role of the faux altarpiece in the Portuguese mural painting - [Patricia Monteiro](https://lisboa.academia.edu/PatriciaMonteiro)
-- Against Repoussoir: An Exploration of Knowledge through Making - [Catelijne van Middelkoop](Catelijne van Middelkoop)
-- Drawings as Cognitive Artefacts [Jens Dam Ziska](https://www.jensdamziska.com)
-- Critical Neuroart: A Neurocultural Reading of Robert Morris' Self-Portrait (EEG) - [Nim Goede](https://uva.academia.edu/NimGoede)
+- The Colours of Ugliness	- [Anya Hurlbert](https://www.ncl.ac.uk/psychology/people/profile/anyahurlbert.html)
+- Form, material, light and meaning of the reliefs of Schoonhoven and their photographs of Wolleh -	[Sylvia Pont](https://www.tudelft.nl/io/over-io/personen/pont-sc)
+- How to paint a smell.
+The use of cross-modal correspondence between smell and vision in art and design. -	[Francesca Di Cicco](https://www.uu.nl/staff/FdiCicco)
+- The appeal of Ganzfeld art: a matter of losing and regaining grip on depth? -	[Eleftheria Pistolas](https://www.linkedin.com/in/eleftheria-pistolas-02301313a/)
 - The interplay between colour and value - [Jan Willem Hoftijzer & Mark Sypesteyn](http://www.delftdesigndrawing.com)